Ladies-Storm-Hackathons/Tutorials/CONTRIBUTING.md

 ### Steps
 - Fork this repository
 - [Create a folder](http://stackoverflow.com/questions/18773598/creating-folders-inside-github-com-repo-without-using-git) whose name is your presentation title (e.g. Learn-Python).
 - Add your source code, slides, and other tutorial files to your new folder.
+Alternatively, **if you have already published the code, slides, etc. for your tutorial to another blog or website**, just add a README.md to your folder with the tutorial title and a hyperlink to the location of your tutorial.
 - In either the "Past Tutorials" or "Upcoming Tutorials" sections, add the following information to the table as below.

 **Make sure to link your tutorial title to the folder you created.**